 ≡ Menu

-Ultrasound technologists work in close concert with other healthcare professionals, such as doctors and radiologists.
+Medical sonographers are highly specialized and trained allied health professionals.
+They work in close concert with other healthcare professionals, such as doctors and radiologists.
+Sonographers use imaging equipment that emits sound waves, and these waves produce images of the inside of the body.
 They also help prepare patients for procedures, maintain ultrasound equipment, record patient history and present findings to the medical team.

 In our free, comprehensive online guide, our experts will help you learn what a medical sonographer does and how to go about becoming one.
 The programs are competitive, the coursework is rigorous, and the rewards are many.